deansher/brade/design-docs/langfuse/langfuse-plan.md

 - specific plans for meeting those requirements
 - our findings as we analyze our code along the way

+We only intend for this plan to cover straightforward next steps to our next demonstrable milestone.
+We'll extend it as we go.

 We write down our findings as we go, to build up context for later tasks.
 When a task requires analysis, we use the section header as the task and write down our findings as that section's content.